desperadoduck/plugin.video.longnow/README.md

 Long Now Seminar Viewer
 =======================

-This program is meant to view seminars of the Long Now Foundation in Kodi.
+This plugin is meant to view seminars of the Long Now Foundation in Kodi.
 You need to have an account at https://longnow.org to make use of that plugin.
 Please enter your username and password of that website in the settings dialog of this plugin.